-Parents are advised NOT to send their child to school wearing a face covering or mask.
+Primary school children are still exempt from wearing face masks and parents are advised NOT to send their young child to school wearing a face covering or mask.
 This is because, when not used correctly, they can actually increase the risk of infection.
 Expecting a young child to be able to manage their face covering for a full school day is an unrealistic expectation.

 For example, a child that is hot and uncomfortable in a mask will touch it and pull it down for comfort and to aid communication with others.
 This would increase the risk of passing any potential infection from the outside of the mask to their hands and on to others in the environment.